sandnb/react-sprint-1-NW-/6_redux/redux/src/notes.md

     * Third party JS library for state management
     * It gives features known as store -> where we store all the state variables
     * It also provides centralized state management with help of features known : slice

+### Principles of Redux
+    * Single Source of the Truth -> we can only have one store in whole app. we can have multiple slices
+    * State is Read only -> when you want to update the state, then we have to dispatch a "action" on object that describes what happend
+    * Changes are made by pure functions -> To specify how to change a state action is passed to the reducer function